Daniel-Oberlin/recalbox-tools/README.md

 Sound needs to be configured for HDMI.

+**TODO:**
+  - Figure out how to make small partition again, use the SD card from my drone or remote control
+  - Run through the packaging process again and make sure it is correctly documented
+  - Understand about the permissions and FAT32

 ## MAME

 There are several cores that you can use to run MAME.
 I was tempted to use the most recent core because I thought it would provide the best emulation, however I quickly learned that for almost all games, the MAME2003plus core works the best and is easiet to get running.
 I only switched to MAME2015 for some of the more recent games, like Mortal Kombat.